How to choose the right smartphone for you

 Reached the end of your mobile contract?
 Ready to upgrade?
 You’ve got more choice than ever when it comes to picking a new smartphone.
-But that also means that sifting through the specs and makes and models can be overwhelming.
+But that also means sifting through the specs, makes, and models can be overwhelming.
 We’re here to simplify it for you.

 To make this advice as universal as possible, we’ve stopped short of recommending particular phones, but you should be able to use the guidelines below to make an informed choice about whatever handsets are currently on the market.

 That said, Android remains the more customizable mobile operating system.
-If you want to, you can (for example) change the default SMS app or the default browser; you can also revamp all the icons and widgets to create a truly personalized interface.
-Apps can also hook into deeper parts of the phone, which means they can perform extra tasks.
-So some Android apps let you record calls you make—iPhones just don't let apps dig that deep into the system.
+If you want to, you can change small things like the default texting app or browser, or go all-out by revamping every icon and widget to create a truly personalized interface.
+Apps can also hook into deeper parts of the phone and take more control over it.

 For better or worse, Apple’s iOS is more limiting in what it lets apps and users do on iPhones.
 Its fans would say that makes for a smoother experience, while its detractors would say it’s too restrictive.
-For instance, you can install Outlook and Gmail on an iPhone, but when you tap to email one of your contacts, the app that actually opens will always be Apple Mail.
+For instance, you can install Outlook and Gmail on an iPhone, but when you tap on a contact to send an email, the app that actually opens will always be Apple Mail.

-iPhones are also designed to work primarily with other Apple gear, like MacBooks and the Apple Watch.
-However, you can still easily sync your phone with iTunes on Windows or use it without a computer at all.
-To choose between Android and iPhone, you also must think about the other apps and platforms you use.
+iPhones are also designed to work primarily with other Apple gear, such as MacBooks and the Apple Watch.
+But, you can still easily sync your phone with iTunes on Windows or use it without a computer at all.
+To choose between Android and iPhone, you must also think about the other apps and platforms you use.

 Despite some of the debates you might read online, Android and iOS are pretty much neck-and-neck in terms of performance and features.
-Each has its own feel and way of working though.
-So if you’re already on one platform or the other, try grabbing a friend’s phone for ten minutes to see what the other side looks like.
+Each has its own feel and way of working, though.
+So if you’re already on one platform or the other, try grabbing a friend’s phone for 10 minutes to see what the other side looks like.